 Why Do Some Basement Dehumidifiers Cost More Than Others?

-Overall Durability – Top of the line dehumidifiers will easily last well over 10 years if not more because of their robustness and quality of construction.
-Lower end dehumidifiers typically last 4-5 years depending on usage.
-The top of the line dehumidifiers will be of metal construction or the hardest ABS plastic.
+Overall Durability: Top of the line dehumidifiers will easily last well over 10 years, if not more, because of their robustness and quality of construction.
+Lower end dehumidifiers typically last 4 to 5 years depending on usage.
+Top of the line dehumidifiers are made from metal construction or the hardest ABS plastic.

-Square Footage – Dehumidifiers with a larger compressor will cover up to 2000 square feet or more versus a smaller dehumidifier that will dehumidify an area of only 1000 – 1400 square feet.
-The reason is that their cooling surface is much larger than on the lower end dehumidifiers so more moisture is removed from the air at a given time.
-Some models offer a pre-cooling zone so the incoming air is cooled greatly before it even reaches the cold evaporator coils.
+Square Footage: Dehumidifiers with a larger compressor will cover up to 2000 square feet or more versus a smaller dehumidifier that can only treat an area of 1000 to 1400 square feet.
+The reason is that their cooling surface is much larger than the lower end dehumidifiers, so more moisture is removed from the air at a given time.
+Some models offer a pre-cooling zone, so the incoming air is cooled greatly before it even reaches the cold evaporator coils.

-Compressor Construction – The better dehumidifiers will use a rotary compressor that will result in the maximum extraction of moisture with the lowest running costs.
-Rotary compressors tend to be quieter than reciprocating compressors which tend to be used in the less expensive dehumidifiers.
+Compressor Construction: The better dehumidifiers will use a rotary compressor that results in the maximum extraction of moisture with the lowest running costs.
+Rotary compressors tend to be quieter than reciprocating compressors, which tend to be used in the less expensive dehumidifiers.

-Warranty – Top of the line dehumidifiers will usually have a generous warranty and are designed to allow repair of the unit without needing to replace it.
-The less expensive dehumidifiers more often or not are more expensive to repair than replace which explains the short life.
+Warranty: Top of the line dehumidifiers will usually have a generous warranty and are designed to allow repair of the unit without needing to replace it.
+The less expensive dehumidifiers are more expensive to repair than replace, which explains the short life.

-Operating Temperature – The more expensive dehumidifiers can operate in colder temperatures due to a more efficient self defrost system that allows maximum dehumidification in cooler temperatures.
-Some of the models have hot gas defrost that allows for quick thawing of the ice build-up on the coils which result in short interruption of the moisture removal process and more time to dehumidifying.
+Operating Temperature: The more expensive dehumidifiers can operate in colder temperatures due to a more efficient self-defrost system that allows maximum dehumidification in cooler temperatures.
+Some of the models have hot gas defrost that allows for quick thawing of the ice build-up on the coils, which results in short interruption of the moisture removal process and more time to dehumidify.

-Air Filtration – Some of the more expensive dehumidifiers have 1 and sometimes 2 filters for removal of paticulates as small as 1 to 2 microns.
+Air Filtration: Some of the more expensive dehumidifiers have at least one, sometimes two, filters for removal of particulates.
 The result is actual air purification while the dehumidifier is operating.
-Mold spores are a very common allergen that they will remove.
+Mold spores are a very common allergen that these devices will remove.